ICICIPruDirectG/ICICIPruDirectG.github.io/_posts/2023-05-25-embodiment-2-voice.markdown

 > This technology adds a fun new dimension to the usual subs vs dubs meta, doesn't it?
 I want you to share my excitement here - listen:
-I wager it would go big because it would open new markets for Hollywood - it allows the (filthy illiterate uncultured) original audio disrespecteres to have a much better experience with foreign media.
+I wager it would go big because it would open new markets for Hollywood - it allows the (filthy illiterate uncultured) original audio disrespecters to have a much better experience with foreign media.
 And then it's inevitable that these models, trained on the voices of the stars, would be shared with the whole world by our [pirate friends](https://www.youtube.com/watch?v=zeIjmvZZ_SQ).
 Can't wait for an explosion of creativity that would follow!